The following is an edited excerpt from The Year-Round Solar Greenhouse.

 Most water walls are made out of plastic barrels that can be found cheaply and re-used.
-Landscaping companies, your local roads / highway department, scrap yards, and Craigslist are be good sources for low-cost barrels.
+Landscaping companies, your local roads/highway department, scrap yards, and Craigslist are good sources for low-cost barrels.

 An additional tip is to leave a small air gap at the top of the barrel when filling it.
 This is because water expands when it warms up during the day.
 After barrels are installed in the greenhouse, fill them on site (since they are too heavy to lift) leaving a small gap at the top.